 - writing, sewing, or drawing something

-- chilling in your cosy room or doing light tidying up
+- relaxing in a cosy room with a hot drink or doing light tidying up

 Lots of love.